LOG levels of detail in BIM: Understanding the graphics of a 3D model

 - LOG 200 General outline of the roof (e.g. two sloping sides), without details.
 The slopes are estimated or symbolic.

-No representation of valleys, hips, eaves or chimneys.
-Roof overhangs are generally ignored. - LOG 300 detailed modelling with exact slopes measured on the point cloud, representation of the valleys, hips, ridges, verges, overhangs, cornices, any dormer windows.
+- LOG 300 detailed modelling with exact slopes measured on the point cloud, representation of the valleys, hips, ridges, verges, overhangs, cornices, any dormer windows.

 Developed surfaces can be calculated, and a roof plan can be extracted with the slopes indicated in degrees.